cypress-io/cypress-documentation/source/guides/guides/plugins-guide.md

 - Add TypeScript support.
 - Add the latest ES* support.
-- Write your test code in ClosureScript.
+- Write your test code in ClojureScript.
 - Customize the `babel` settings to add your own plugins.
 - Swap out `browserify` for `webpack` or anything else.